TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/04_Package_Specification.md

 ### 4.5 Case Sensitivity Specification

-TOS is based on Ubuntu Linux, and the filesystem is strictly case-sensitive.
+TOS employs a root filesystem compatible with Ubuntu Linux, and the filesystem is strictly case-sensitive.
 All applications must follow the rules below:

 | Element | Rule |
 |---|---|